The Man from Snowy River by 'Banjo' Paterson

 The Man From Snowy River The Setting to the Poem

 The Man from Snowy River, by Banjo Paterson, was first published in the Bulletin magazine on the 26th of April 1890.
-The fictional ride described in the poem is set somewhere in the hill country north-west of Canberra, ACT in the state of New South Wales.
+The fictional ride described in the poem is set somewhere in the hill country north-west of Canberra, ACT in the state of New South Wales in Australia.

 Using Australian vernacular, similes and metaphors Paterson uses the vastly beautiful but hazardous Australian landscape as the backdrop to conjure up a tale of courage, tenacity, endurance and the Australian notions of mateship and a "fair go".
 It is the tale of the underdog who rises to the occasion and triumphs.